AdobeDocs/adobe-io-events/src/pages/guides/using/marketo/marketo-lead-activity-data-stream-migration.md

 #### New Adobe I/O LADS Payload Structure

-The new system uses the CloudEvents specification:
+The new system uses the CloudEvents specification.
+See [Setting up Marketo Lead Activity Data Stream](https://developer.adobe.com/events/docs/guides/using/marketo/marketo-lead-activity-data-stream-setup) for more details.

 ```json
 {